How To Apply Ceiling Paint on Walls? (Or Vice Versa)

 Paint ApplicationModerateEasy

-You can cover the whole ceiling with one coat of paint.
-Whereas, you need 2-3 coats of wall paint to cover it properly without dripping to the ground.
-However, wall paint has more range of colors and finishes because it is designed to be colorful and bright.
+You can cover the whole ceiling surface with one (1) ceiling paint coat.
+In comparison, you need 2-3 wall paint coats to cover the ceiling without the paint dripping to the ground.

-Use Ceiling Paint if:
+Why Should You Use Ceiling Paint Over Walls?

 Can You Mix Ceiling Paint with Wall Paint?

-1. Oil-based paints.
+1. Oil-based paint.

-3. Oil-based primers
+3. Oil-based primers.

-How To Use Ceiling Paint On Walls?
+How To Apply Ceiling Paint On Wall Surfaces?

 2. Thin The Ceiling Paint